How To Lose Weight Safely

 This is a tip on how to lose weight safely that should not be overlooked.
 If you’re in reasonably good health, there’s no reason you can’t participate in a regular exercise program.

-If you have any conditions, see your doctor before starting a program.
+If you have any conditions, please see your doctor before starting a program.

 There you have it - 6 tips on how to lose weight safely.